 Stefani Grant, Senior Manager, External Affairs and Sustainability at Unilever

-As a key part of the organization’s work, Kiss the Ground, a leading nonprofit organization dedicated to promoting regeneration as a solution for human health and climate issues, has partnered with numerous brands like Citizens of Humanity to transition to more regenerative sourcing models – in that case, cotton.
+As a key part of the organization’s work, Kiss the Ground, a leading nonprofit organization dedicated to promoting regeneration as a solution for human health and climate issues, has partnered with numerous brands to transition to more regenerative sourcing models.
 Now, with both Senate and House Agriculture committees preparing to draft the next Farm Bill, Kiss the Ground and the Regenerate America™ coalition are advocating for key policy changes that would help 100,000 farmers and ranchers transition 100 million more acres towards regeneration by 2030.

 Regenerative agriculture offers a transformative solution to the pressing challenges we face today.
 By transitioning 100 million acres toward regeneration by 2030, we can unlock numerous benefits for our economy and society.
 Healthy soils, the foundation of regenerative agriculture, contribute to more resilient farms, stable yields, and stronger supply chains, resulting in better bottom lines for businesses.
 Furthermore, regenerative practices have a positive impact on the environment, combating the climate crisis by sequestering carbon, preserving water resources, and promoting biodiversity.
 The health of American farms directly influences the future of American business, making the Farm Bill a crucial instrument in fostering economic resilience.